 A person with MCI may notice subtle changes in their thinking and ability to remember things.
 They may have a sense of “brain fog” and find it hard to recollect recent events.
 These issues are not severe enough to cause problems with day-to-day life or usual activities, but loved ones may start to notice changes.

 Many people become more forgetful with age or take longer to think of a word or remember a name.
 However, significant challenges with these tasks could be a sign of MCI.

 Symptoms of MCI include:

-As well as becoming noticeable to friends and family, problems with memory and thinking may also begin to affect daily life.
+Problems with memory and thinking may become more noticeable to friends and family and also begin to affect daily life.

 Symptoms of mild dementia due to Alzheimer’s disease include:

 - having trouble solving problems and completing tasks